haristariq/aot-memory-game/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app!
+- [X] Mixed AOT character voices to make it challenging!

 ## Video Walkthrough (GIF + Video Recording)